mandelsoft/documents/config/README.md

 In the following we will describe how configurations could look like and how it interacts with or relates to different concepts for installation procedures.
 And we argue that the optimization of configurations and configuration DSLs does not solve the problem with complex installations.
-Instead, the crucial element is the abstraction level between the configuration elements focusing on the problem domain and the finally maintained elements and the target environment.
+Instead, the crucial elements are the abstraction level between the configuration elements focusing on the problem domain and the finally maintained elements in the target environment and a dynamic description layer.

 ### The Problem